zinichakraborty/bootcampexercises-f23/proj2/README.md

 ## Description
 Welcome to the final project of this year's dev bootcamp!
 For this project, you will create a full stack animal training management app (this is a mini version of an app that BoG developed for Healing4Heroes).
 Your job is to develop a frontend and backend that interact with each other for deployment functionality to manage different users, animals, and training logs.
 Schemas for these data models can be found in `Schemas.md`.

+There are a lot of "bonuses" include in the specifications in this project.
+We recommend completing all other requirements first, and then working on getting through as many bonuses as you're able to.
+Bonuses aren't required, but provide extra credit opportunities.

 ## Submission
 - Present your final project during class on 11/30/2023
 - **Due: 11/30/2023**